dagent/rosNodeJoystick/Readme.txt

 An HTML5 client which can do websocket and SVG.
 See compatibility stuff at http://caniuse.com/ -- Firefox v14 used for much of this development.

-ROS (http://www.ros.org/wiki/) -- and being able to run the turtlesim:
+ROS (http://www.ros.org/wiki/) -- and being able to run its turtlesim:
     roscore
     rosrun turtlesim turtlesim_node